 Kudos to Chris Pine, he gave us a very human Steve Trevor, a regular man deciding to do the right thing even if he was scared beyond his guts.
 He conveyed several emotions with just his face.
 And his chemistry with Gal Gadot sold an otherwise common love relationship in a way that is heartbreaking in a good sense.

 In general everyone did a great job (even if a few of the characters are paper thin).
-The movie took advantage of a great cast (of special nite is Robin Wright as Antiope.
+The movie took advantage of a great cast (of special note is Robin Wright as Antiope.
 She was incredible in the few scenes she appeared).

 Music wise, the soundtrack does it work, the theme of Wonder Woman that premiered in BvS is back to great effect.
 I love the heavy guitar riff.
 It’s regal, action packed and iconic.
 Of the DCEU characters’ themes, is by far the best.

-The only weak point of the movie is the photography in certain scenes (mostly some combat ones where the cgi a la 300 is too obvious).
-However, I doubt it is due Paty Jenkins but more an issue of the in photography style that DC and WB have choosen for the DCEU that owes more to Snyder’s vision.
+The only weak point of the movie is the photography in certain scenes (mostly some combat ones where the CGI a la 300 is too obvious).
+However, I doubt it is due Paty Jenkins but more an issue of the in photography style that DC and WB have chosen for the DCEU that owes more to Snyder’s vision.
 When Jenkins introduced her own style, it was magnificent like with Themiscyra.

-One of the parameters I use to measure how much I like a story in general is what I call the ‘yearning factor’.
+One of the parameters I use to measure how much I like a story, in general, is what I call the ‘yearning factor’.
 Do you know when you finish a story and are left with this bittersweet feeling, a good melancholy vibe that makes you yearn for more stories about that particular character?
 The need for more to the point you imagine your own extra adventures?
 The feel to watch the movie over and over because it makes you warm inside?
 That’s what I call the yearning factor, the need to get more of the story.
 And WW has it in spades, which is good because given that it aims to be part of a shared universe, will serve an extra hook for watching more about this universe and her role in it.

 All in all, this is one of the best superhero movies ever made.
 I know it sounds like hyperbole, but it is.
 And it is fitting that one of the members of the Trinity of DCU can claim such stake.
 If someone can teach Superman and Batman a few things is Wonder Woman.
 This is a movie about belief and trust, but in story and outside (the trust that WB gave to Patty Jenkins is something that Marvel should examine for once).
 And it is great that we have now a female lead superhero movie that also works as a positive role for many girls and women around the world.
 It was about time.
 And as usual, it had to be Wonder Woman the one to show the way, as it befits the ambassador of Themiscyra and demi-goddess of truth and peace.